A block MINRES algorithm based on the banded Lanczos method: Acknowledgment

 The author would like to thank Sebastian Birk, Michael Parks, and Daniel Szyld for their constructive editorial comments and suggestions.
 The author would also like to express gratitude to the two reviewers and editor who offered extensive comments and constructive criticism, which were of great help in improving this manuscript.
+In particular, it should be noted that the second reviewer suggested the expression "dynamic substitutes bench" to describe the random vectors stored for use in maintaining the block size.